-But that is our problem often times – our spouse is often the ‘enemy’.
+But that is our problem often times – our spouse is often viewed as the ‘enemy’.
 This is why they are in counseling.
-There is no interest much less joy in helping our spouse do battle against sin, so rather than enjoining ourselves to God’s design, we give in to our own individual way.
+There is no interest, much less joy, in helping our spouse do battle against sin.
+So, rather than enjoining ourselves to God’s design, we give in to our own, individual way.
 Thus, repeats a cycle that slowly eats away at our marriage relationship.

 One thing I have to remind couples of which is not easy to digest: In your struggle against sin, you have not yet resisted to the point of shedding your blood, (Hebrews 12:4).

 YOUR STRUGGLE IS AGAINST SIN – NOT YOUR SPOUSE